 There are arrangements in place to service and maintain the laser equipment in line with the manufacturer's guidance.
-The installation report for the new laser and the most recent service reports for the existing laser were reviewed.
+The most recent service report of the laser was reviewed.

 It was determined that appropriate arrangements were in place to operate the laser equipment.